What is the qualified business income deduction?

 Who qualifies for the QBI deduction?

-The QBI deduction is only available to owners of pass-through businesses, but the limitations don’t end there.
+The QBI deduction is only available to owners of pass-through businesses, even if you’ve opted to take the standard deduction as opposed to an itemized deduction.
+But the limitations don’t end there.
 If your business is a “specified service trade or business”, your QBI deduction may be limited or disappear entirely once your total taxable income reaches a certain limit.

 A specified service trade or business (SSTB) is a service-based business (other than engineering or architecture) where the business depends on the reputation or skill of its employees or owners.
-That’s a broad definition, but it includes law firms, medical practices, consulting firms, professional athletes, accountants, financial advisors, performers, investment managers, and more.
+That’s a broad definition, but it includes law firms, medical practices, consulting firms, professional athletes, accountants, financial services, members of the performing arts, investment management firms, and more.

 If you have a specified service trade or business